anandaworldwide/ananda-library-chatbot/docs/backend-structure.md

 1. **Seed Updates:** Edit `{site}-seeds.json` files to add/modify examples
 2. **Regeneration:** Run `npm run build:location-intent -- --site {site}` to update embeddings
+3. **Data Sharing:** For sites sharing embeddings (like `ananda` using `ananda-public` data), copy the generated embeddings file manually
-3. **Deployment:** Embeddings are committed to version control and deployed with the application
+4. **Deployment:** Embeddings are committed to version control and deployed with the application
-4. **Monitoring:** Detection accuracy can be monitored through chat logs and user feedback
+5. **Monitoring:** Detection accuracy can be monitored through chat logs and user feedback

 ---